iAmMrinal0/prestoToDoBook/presto-components/api.md

 ```

 We match the response to our expected type that is `TimeResp` and our expected response value is the variable `scc`.
 So now we send the Todo item value and the response string to the screen with a different constructor and call the `appFlow` again.

+### How about POST requests?

+If we come a bit down, we can find another type

 What happens when we encounter an error from the API for some reason?
 We will discuss this in our next chapter.